bioc/flowSpy/README.md

 If there is any error in installing or librarying the `flowSpy` package, please contact us via e-mail forlynna@sjtu.edu.cn

 ## 5 Version History

+May 04, 2020
+  - Version 1.2.1
+  - Changes:
+    - Set linear transformation of FSC and SSC as optional in `runExprsMerge` and `runExprsExtract`
+    - Fixed bugs in vignette

+Apr 26, 2020
+  - Version 1.1.5
+  - Changes:
+    - Add preprocessing tutorial
+    - Fixed bugs in `runExprsExtract` and `runExprsMerge`

 Apr 20, 2020
   - Version 1.1.5